Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 type Instruction = DoubleWord;

-/// An entry in the transcript of RAM accesses struct TranscriptEntry {
+/// An entry in the transcript of RAM accesses enum TranscriptEntry {
+    // If there are more ticks than memory accesses, we pad out the transcript Padding,

+    // A real, non-padding entry
+    Entry {
         // The timestamp of this entry
         t: usize,
-    // Whether this address has been read or written to before
-    was_accessed: bool,
         // LOAD or STORE
         op: enum { Load, Store },
         // Either the index being loaded from or stored to
         ramidx: RamIdx,
         // The value being loaded or stored
         val: Word,
+    },
+}

+/// This is the placeholder transcript entry that MUST begin the memory-ordered transcript.
+Indexing for
+/// the real elements of the memory transcript start at t=1 and ramdix=1 const TRANSCRIPT_START = TranscriptEntry::Entry {
+    t: 0,
+    op: LOAD,
+    ramidx: 0,
+    val: 0,
 }

 impl TranscriptEntry {